dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 the VBA Help system for specific details about its arguments.)
 This routine uses

-the Set keyword to create two new Range objects: the selection’s subset that
+the Set keyword to create two new Range objects: the selection's subset that

-consists of cells with constants and the selection’s subset that consists of cells
+consists of cells with constants and the selection's subset that consists of cells

 with formulas.
 The routine processes each of these subsets, with the net effect of